That letter was actually the first out of many, not that Tony would ever know about it.

 Steve deflated.
 "Oh.
 Okay, then."

-"Just come—" Tony said, and Steve didn't know whether the line got cut for a moment there or whether it was Tony who caught himself before he said it.
+"Just come—" Tony said, and Steve didn't know whether the call got disconnected for a second there or whether it was Tony who caught himself before he said it.
 Home.
 It was that kind of feeling.
 "Just come over, Steve.
 You can say so.
 Tony, I miss those times when you funded me and I need to spend the night someplace nicer once in a while."

 It was Steve's turn to laugh.
 "You know it's not like that, don't you?"